ModelSEED/ModelSEEDDatabase/Scripts/Biochemistry/Refresh/README.md

 # in an output file
 ./Adjust_Reaction_Protons.py
 ./Adjust_Reaction_Water.py

+# 4) This one matches reaction stoichiometry and indicates which reactions
+# are now obsolete.
+./Merge_Reactions.py

+NB: if it is reported that compounds and reactions are now obsolete, and the new entities have been added since 2018, they may have to be removed.
+The scripts for this should likely be run separately:
+./Remove_Newly_Obsolescent_Compounds.py
+./Remove_Newly_Obsolescent_Reactions.py

+(compounds are only merged manually via curation, see ../../Curation/Redundancies)

 # 5) This script takes the output of Merge_Reactions.py and makes sure that all the
 # aliases are consistently applied to linked reactions and compounds